ntricarichi22/Fantasyfootball/docs/CFC-GM-OFFICE-SPEC.md

 Clicking an inbox row opens the message body.
 The view depends on message type.

 ### Trade Thread Body
-Inherits from the current `ThreadPage.tsx` implementation.
+Inherits from the existing `src/inbox/thread/ThreadPage.tsx` (relocated from `src/components/gm-office/ThreadPage.tsx` in Phase 0).
 Shows:
 - The chain of offers (original + counters)
 - Each offer card with send/receive, balance chip, AI advisor prose
 - Inline actions (Accept / Decline / Counter / Withdraw) on the latest open offer
 - ChatBubble messages between the two GMs (if any)

-Largely unchanged in v3.0 — this is the existing thread page.
-Will get its own design pass later (already flagged as out of scope in v2.x).
+Largely unchanged in v3.1 — this is the existing thread page.
+Will get its own design pass later (out of scope for Phase 2).

 ### Director Memo Body
-New for v3.0.
+New for v3.0/3.1.
 Shows:
 - Sender (director name + glyph)
 - Subject
 - Full memo body in director voice (first person, conversational)